Toufa7/CPLUSPLUS/README.md

 </p>

-To convert So the final floating-point representation of 172.625 using the IEEE 754 format is:to floating-point representation, we need to follow these steps:
+To convert 172.625 to floating-point representation using the IEEE 754 we need to follow these steps: